grupy-sanca/dojo-toolkit/CONTRIBUTING.rst

 Contributing to Dojo Toolkit
 ============================

-Dojo Toolkit is an open source projects.
-We welcome many type of contributions:
+Dojo Toolkit is an open source project.
+We welcome many kinds of contributions:

 - Code patches (pull requests) and reviews
 - Documentation improvements